 With the Frontier King Cab, Nissan introduces the Crew Cab variant of the same model with a more seating arrangement and as a result, a slight difference in weight and dimensions.
 As its King Cab configuration, the 2020 Nissan Frontier Crew Cab offers a sturdy chassis, great driving dynamics and houses an impressive list of extensive features as a work truck.

-Entering the 2019th edition of the Nissan Frontier Crew Cab, the pickup truck carries on its legacy that commenced in the late 2004 and is based on the year after it, the 2005 edition.
+Entering the 2019 edition of the Nissan Frontier Crew Cab, the pickup truck carries on its legacy that commenced in late 2004 .
 The Nissan Frontier still charms and impresses its driver and comes with a host of features as well as safety parameters.